akbence/spring-boot-learner/README.md

 ![Java CI with Maven](https://github.com/akbence/spring-boot-learner/workflows/Java%20CI%20with%20Maven/badge.svg?branch=master)

 ## Overview
 This repository contains many branches, each branch have different purposes, to practice the Spring Boot framework.
 The lectures based upon  [this guide](https://www.udemy.com/course/spring-framework-5-beginner-to-guru/).
+Most of the lectures created and made on different branches, tipically git-virgin branches, but from  Lecture7 the lectures build on each other, using the material created in the previous lecture.

 ## Lecture1-2 (master)
 A simple movie handling application to learn Spring Boot 2